 At Dental Designs Clinic, we offer all options of metal braces, Damon self-ligating braces, ceramic braces and Invisalign.

 When choosing between Invisalign and braces, patients should consider factors such as treatment duration, effectiveness, and their preferences regarding visibility and convenience.
 Invisalign treatment may be more appealing to individuals who desire a discreet orthodontic solution and are committed to wearing aligners as prescribed.
 On the other hand, traditional braces may be recommended for patients with more complex orthodontic issues or who require longer treatment times.
 Ultimately, consulting with an experienced dentist or orthodontist is essential for determining the best option to achieve a perfect smile while addressing specific dental concerns and desired treatment outcomes.

 Dental Designs offers a customised treatment plan for each and every patient, as we believe everyone is unique.

-Our philosophy is ‘no extraction whenever possible.
+Our philosophy is "no extraction whenever possible."
 9 out of 10 patients we see have successfully straightened teeth without extractions.
-We will work with you to advise you on all your options, and advise you on the most suitable treatment plan for you where you are in control of how you desire your teeth to be aligned.
+We will work with you to advise you on all your options, and to work towards the most suitable treatment plan for you where you are in control of how you desire your teeth to be aligned.
 Along the way, you will be guided by our dentist on how your teeth are aligned and adjusted along the way to achieve your final result of your choosing, even before you start your treatment with us.